makerLab314/OpenLightswitch-HA/README.md

 > ⚠️ Make sure your Home Assistant and Arduino are on the same network segment and your MQTT topics match exactly.

 ---

-## Assembly Instructions
+## Hardware Assembly

+The OpenLightswitch-HA system was designed to be non-invasive and easy to install on standard European light switches.

+### Components Required:

+* Arduino Uno WiFi Rev2
+* SG90 Micro Servo
+* Capacitive touch sensor (e.g. TTP223)
+* 3D-printed mounting bracket (custom-designed for EU switch frames)
+* USB power supply (or equivalent stable 5V source)
+* Jumper wires
+* A M2x25 screw

+### Assembly Instructions:

+1. **Print the 3D Bracket**

-1. Print the provided STL files located in the `/hardware/` folder.
+   * Use the provided STL (3mf) files.
+   * The bracket is designed to fit under the plastic frame of standard European light switches without damaging the wall or switch.
+   * Make sure the print has enough infill to stay rigid under servo force.

+2. **Install the Bracket**

+   * Carefully remove the frame of your light switch (no tools required for most EU models).
+   * Insert the 3D bracket under the frame and reattach the frame to hold the mount in place.
+   * The servo arm should align with the light switch rocker so that it can tap either side.

+3. **Attach Components**

-2. Mount the SG90 servo into the bracket.
+   * Mount the SG90 servo onto the bracket using a M2x25 screw.
-3. Attach the arm to the servo horn and align it with your light switch paddle.
-4. Use double-sided tape or another non-permanent adhesive to mount the unit over the switch.
-5. Connect components as follows:

-   * Servo signal to pin 9
+   * Connect the servo to pin 9 of the Arduino.
-   * Touch sensor output to pin 2
+   * Connect the touch sensor to pin 2 of the Arduino.
-   * Power all components from 5V and GND
-6. Power the device via USB or stable 5V supply.
+   * Power the Arduino via USB or a stable 5V source.

+> 🛠️ Make sure the servo has room to move the rocker switch in both directions.
+You may need to adjust the angle or bracket position slightly depending on your specific switch model.

+> 💡 The design is reversible and requires no screws or adhesives on the wall, making it renter-friendly and easy to relocate.

 ---